linode/docs/docs/applications/containers/deploy-static-site-with-kubernetes/index.md

 Hosting your Hugo site's image on Docker Hub will enable you to use the image in a Kubernetes cluster deployment.
 You will also be able to share the image with collaborators and the rest of the Docker community.

-1. Log in to your Docker Hub account via the command line on your local computer.
+1. Log into your Docker Hub account via the command line on your local computer.
 Enter your username and password when prompted.

         docker login